 Hispanic Americans, the largest and fastest growing racial/ethnic group in the United States, are likely to have higher risk for certain chronic or serious health conditions, such as diabetes, than White Americans, yet face several barriers in accessing health care coverage.
 Therefore, the guaranteed health coverage offered by Medicare and Medicaid is especially important to the Hispanic community, which has a huge stake in protecting, improving and strengthening Medicare and Medicaid.

-In the United States, there are over 57.5 million Hispanic Americans, accounting for approximately 20 percent of the total population.
-Hispanics have the highest uninsured rate among racial/ethnic groups.
-In 2015, 9 million Hispanics were uninsured.
-While the Affordable Care Act (ACA) has decreased the rate of uninsured Hispanics, approximately 16 percent still lack health insurance coverage.
+In the United States, there are over 59.9 million Hispanic Americans, accounting for approximately 18.3 percent of the total population.
+Hispanics have the highest uninsured rate among racial/ethnic groups at 37.1 percent.
+While the Affordable Care Act (ACA) has decreased the rate of uninsured Hispanics, under the Trump Administration that number has risen again and now over 22 million still lack health insurance coverage.

 Hispanics disproportionately work in blue collar industries such as agriculture, service and construction, where they are less likely to receive employer-sponsored health insurance.
 Even when an employer offers health insurance, many Hispanic Americans cannot afford to pay their share.
 Because Hispanic workers are concentrated in low-wage jobs, typically without pensions, it is also difficult for them to accumulate retirement savings during their working years.